England Football Online

 Chief Petty Officer Harold Thomas William Hardinge

-notes: Greenwich was part of the Kent County Registration up until 1889.
+registered in Greenwich January-March 1886 Greenwich was part of the Kent County Registration up until 1889

-According to the 1891 census, Harold is the youngest of three children, all sons, to William and Ellen.
+According to the 1891 census, Harold is the youngest of three children, all sons, to William Berkeley and Ellen Eliza (née Manning).
 His father is a sailor and also deaf.
 They live at 48 Fairthorn Road in Greenwich.

 According to the 1901 census, Harold T. is an apprentice to a cricket ball maker.
 He and his two brothers live with their mother at her fathers, Thomas H. Manning, at 57 Hyde Vale in Greenwich.
 Thomas is an insurance agent.